 - More heavily discounted: Has been on the market for longer (launched in June 2013).

-Arguments in favor of the Panasonic Lumix DMC-GM5:
+Reasons to prefer the Panasonic Lumix DMC-GM5:

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.